SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon ACP GXG400.md

 # Axon ACP GXG400

-The GXG400 is a high end Up/Down/Cross converter.
+The GXG400 is a high-end up-/down-/cross-converter.

-The **Axon ACP GXG400** driver can be used to display and configure information related to this device.
+This connector can be used to display and configure information related to this device.

 ## About